-Being proactive is one the recipes for success in any facet of life.
+Being proactive is one of the recipes for success in any facet of life.
 So, how does one become a proactive investor?
 What steps will you have to take to ensure the budding venture you back up financially does not turn out to be an unmitigated disaster?

 Below, you will learn of the 3 key qualities of proactive investors that you could try to emulate:

-1-) Do Thorough Verification
+1. Do Thorough Verification

-2-) Dare To Be Courageous
+2. Dare To Be Courageous

 However, if you are overly cautious, you may never muster the courage to fund any startup.
 Fortune favours the brave.
 So, if you have faith in the vision and goals of a newfound entity and are impressed with the headway they have already made, go ahead and offer them the financial support they need.

-3-) Meet the Founders
+3. Meet the Founders

-A meeting like the one discussed above could work wonders and can bring about a significant change in your opinion.
-It could well be considered mandatory if startup investment is the bee in your bonnet.
+A meeting like the one discussed above could work wonders and bring about a significant change in your opinion.
+It could be considered mandatory if startup investment is the bee in your bonnet.

-The above 3 qualities define a proactive investor and you too must imbibe them if you intend to take a measured approach to investing in startups.
+The above 3 qualities define a proactive investor, and you, too, must imbibe them if you intend to take a measured approach to investing in startups.